Adobe released Version 1.1 of

 Like I said, I’m still digging in, but I keep discovering good things.
 Updating and changing metadata is much more streamlined than it was before, and finding images is even easier than it was.
 I also agree with James Duncan Davidson that the capability to find images based upon

-is way cool.
+lens aperture is way cool.
 Overall, though, Lightroom 1.1 feels even more comfortable to me than Version 1.0 did, and I thought

-was a very nicely implemented application on its own.
+that version was a very nicely implemented application on its own.